 Caffeine Safe Limits: Calculate Your Safe Daily Dose

-A safe caffeine limit is the amount of caffeine a person can consume without experiencing any negative caffeine overdose symptoms.
+A safe caffeine limit is the amount of caffeine a person can consume without experiencing any caffeine overdose symptoms.

-It’s difficult to assign an exact amount for everyone because people can have different sensitivities or reactions to caffeine based on age, medical history, and tolerance.
+Determining a precise caffeine amount for everyone is challenging due to varying sensitivities and reactions based on age, medical history, and tolerance.